What VARA Actually Regulates — and What It Doesn't

 - VARA's virtual asset activities list triggers a licence requirement for exchange, custody, brokerage, and transfer services — not for software infrastructure providers.

-- Fexr's DMCC incorporation, non-custodial architecture, and fixed-fee model places it structurally outside VARA's regulatory perimeter.
+- Fexr's DMCC incorporation, non-custodial architecture, and consumption-based usage fee model places it structurally outside VARA's regulatory perimeter.

 Among the questions that appear most frequently in GCC enterprise due diligence and international vendor assessment processes, one stands out for its frequency and the misunderstanding it often reveals: "Are you VARA-regulated?"
 The question is reasonable.
 The UAE has made serious regulatory investments in virtual asset oversight, and any enterprise buyer or banking partner wants to understand where a vendor sits within that framework.
 The problem is that the question assumes a binary — either you have a VARA licence, or you are operating outside the law.
 The actual regulatory architecture is more layered than that, and understanding the layers is essential for any operator evaluating UAE-incorporated virtual asset infrastructure vendors.